Foreign relations of India: Europe

 India was one of the first countries to develop relations with the European Union.
-The Joint Political Statement of 1993 and the 1994 Co-operation Agreement were the foundational agreements for the bilateral partnership.
+The Joint Political Statement of 1993 and the 1994 Cooperation Agreement were the foundational agreements for the bilateral partnership.
 In 2004, India and European Union became "Strategic Partners".
 A Joint Action Plan was agreed upon in 2005 and updated in 2008.
-India-EU Joint Statements was published in 2009 and 2012 following the India-European Union Summits.
+India-EU Joint Statements were published in 2009 and 2012 following the India-European Union Summits.

 India and the European Commission initiated negotiations on a Broad-based Trade and Investment Agreement (BTIA) in 2007.
 Seven rounds of negotiations have been completed without reaching a Free Trade Agreement.

 According to the Government of India, trade between India and the EU was $57.25 billion between April and October 2014 and stood at $101.5 billion for the fiscal period of 2014–2015.

 The European Union is India's second largest trade bloc, accounting for around 20% of Indian trade (Gulf Cooperation Council is the largest trade bloc with almost $160 billion in total trade).
 India was the European Union's 8th largest trading partner in 2010.
 EU-India trade grew from €28.6 billion in 2003 to €72.7 billion in 2013.

 France, Germany and UK collectively represent the major part of EU-India trade.
 Annual trade in commercial services tripled from €5.2billion in 2002 to €17.9 billion in 2010.

-Denmark, Sweden, Finland and the Netherlands are the other more prominent European Union countries who trade with India.
+Denmark, Sweden, Finland and the Netherlands are the other more prominent European Union countries that trade with India.